skamble2/skamble2/README.md

 #### a Full Stack Developer
 with over 1.5 years of experience in web application development.
 Proficient in Java/J2EE, Spring Boot, NodeJs, and ReactJs.
 Adept in various SDLC methodologies, including Agile/SCRUM, TDD, and Waterfall, my skill set includes working with both SQL and NoSQL databases, such as PostgreSQL, Oracle, and MongoDB.
 Additionally, I have experience deploying applications on AWS and GCP and using Jenkins for CI/CD.

-Skills: Java, Spring Boot, React, Node, SQL, AWS
+Skills: Java, Spring Boot, ReactJs, NodeJS, SQL, AWS

 - 🔭 I’m currently working on REST APIs as part of legacy to microservice migration.
 - 🌱 I’m currently learning HLD & LLD.